binary-butterfly/validataclass/docs/03-basic-validators.md

 The `UrlValidator` validates URLs as strings and returns them unmodified.

 Please note that this validator is a bit opinionated and simplified in that it does **not** allow every valid URL.
 It's intended to be used primarily for HTTP URLs and thus only allows URLs with authority component (the `//host` part after the colon).

 By default the validator allows only the URI schemes "http" and "https", requires hostnames to have a top level domain (e.g. "example.com" but not just "example"), allows IP addresses as host, and does not allow userinfo components in the URL.

 The parameters `allowed_schemes`, `require_tld`, `allow_ip` and `allow_userinfo` can be used to change these defaults.
 Please refer to the [documentation in the code](../src/validataclass/validators/url_validator.py) for details.

+The maximum string length defaults to 2000 characters, but can be changed using the `max_length` parameter.

+To allow empty strings as input, you can set the `allow_empty` parameter to `True` (defaults to `False`).

 **Examples:**